 - Try the "one year" test.
 If you and your partner are on the fence about some potential invitees, give the "one year" test a try.
 Like the name suggests, it's a gauge to see how close you are with a person.
 Have you seen them in the past year?
 If it weren't for the wedding, would you expect to see them in the upcoming year?
 If the answer is no, then you have your answer.

 - You don't always have to reciprocate.
 A common question we get: "A friend invited me to her wedding, so do I have to invite them to mine?"
 While it's a tricky question, the most important detail to consider is your relationship with this friend.
 If you attended her wedding in the past 18 months and your friendship hasn't changed much, that couple should be on your guest list, as well (especially if you or your partner were in the wedding party!).
 Were they married three or four years ago, and you've fallen out of touch?
 You're not obligated to invite them.
 Save spots on your guest list for someone you're really close with.

 How do you decide who does—and doesn't—get an invitation to your wedding?
 Here's our guide to help you and your families figure it out.

 Start with your parents, grandparents, siblings, their partners, and their children.

 If you’ve got extended family members that you're close with and would like at your wedding, be sure to add them to the list.
+Think about your aunts, uncles, and cousins that you see regularly.
 How far through the extended family do you go before friends start becoming more important than a family connection?
 Ultimately, it’s up to you and your specific family dynamics.